s-mckenz/seneca-sales-dash/README.md

 };
 ```

-2. Update your `main.ts` file to initialize AWS Amplify:
+### Initialize AWS Amplify with Cognito:
+In your `main.ts` file, configure Amplify using the Cognito settings:
 ```typescript
 import { Amplify } from 'aws-amplify';
 import { environment } from './environments/environment';